Lilwiggy/Livia/README.md

             ));
         }

+        // Checks if the command is allowed to run - the default method from Command class also checks userPermissions.
+        // Even if you don't use all arguments, you are forced to match that method signature. function hasPermission($message, bool $ownerOverride = true) {
+            return $message->message->member->roles->has('SERVER_STAFF_ROLE_ID');
+        }

         // Even if you don't use all arguments, you are forced to match that method signature. function run(\CharlotteDunois\Livia\CommandMessage $message, \ArrayObject $args,
                       bool $fromPattern) {